A minimalist two-level foundation for constructive mathematics: Introduction

-The reason to adopt such a modified version is due to the fact that, as suggested to us by P. Martin-L{\"o}f and T. Streicher, in this way \mtts\ directly enjoys Kleene's realizability interpretation of intuitionistic connectives~\cite{DT88}, and hence it turns out to satisfy our proofs-as-programs requirement.
-We expect that this is also the case for the whole \mtt\ by furtherly extending the realizability interpretation to support collections.
+The reason to adopt such a modified version is due to the fact that, as suggested to us by P. Martin-L{\"o}f and T. Streicher, its set-theoretic fragment \mtts\ directly enjoys Kleene's realizability interpretation of intuitionistic connectives~\cite{DT88}, and hence it turns out to satisfy our proofs-as-programs requirement.
+We expect that this is also the case for the whole \mtt\ by further extending the realizability interpretation to support collections.

 Instead, we still do not know whether the \mtt\ version in \cite{mtt} - that includes the $\xi$-rule - satisfies our proofs-as-programs requirement, namely whether it is consistent with the formal Church thesis and the axiom of choice.
 This problem can be reduced to asking whether intensional Martin-L{\"o}f's type theory in \cite{PMTT}, even with no universes, is consistent with the formal Church thesis